 Our primary method of getting around Bangkok was via the Metro, Skytrain, BTS Rail.
 It is not a streamlined as Seoul by any means – but they aren’t too difficult to manage.
 There are numerous stations that you can enter.
 When you come into the station, you will have your bags checked for bombs/contraband, but it’s pretty simple, and nothing at all like the airport (just open your backpack and you’re good).

 Once in, you’ll usually find a small assortment of stalls selling food or drink.
-There are ticket vending machines which are convenient and will run in Thai and English, simply tell the kiosk which station you want to go, then feed in the bills or coins (wonderful way to get rid of excess coins).
+Ticket vending machines, which conveniently run in Thai and English, stand throughout.
+Simply tell the kiosk which station you want to go, then feed in the bills or coins.
+This makes for wonderful way to get rid of excess coins you’ll undoubtably collect.
 Once purchased, you will receive either plastic coins or cards to swipe to get to the platform.
 If you would prefer to talk to a person, there are regular kiosk operators as well (great if you have large bills to break).

 Trains tend to arrive every 10 minutes, and can be a little crowded.
 We didn’t make it in once and had to wait for the next train, but usually it’s not a problem.

 When you arrive at the station you will either leave completely or transfer to the next station.
-The stations are not as seamlessly integrated as Seoul, so you may need to leave your current station and enter a new one, especially if you’re changing from Skytrain to Subway.
-It’s not too difficult to manage, but it can throw you for a loop the first time you encounter it.
+The stations are not as seamlessly integrated as Seoul.
+This means possibly needing to leave your current station and entering a new one, especially when changing from Skytrain to Subway.
+It’s not too difficult to manage, but it can throw you for a loop the first time you ride.
 You will need to purchase a new ticket at each station though.

 I tried making a Lebanon travel video but it didn’t feel right so I made the Bcharre and Beirut videos separate.
 I did not add music to these videos because 1) they are short and 2) it’s always a struggle so I just avoided spending the time on it this time.
 The videos can also only be monetized (not that we make more than a penny like every few months) if they don’t have copyrighted music so there’s that too.
 I used the original sound (mostly) for the Bcharre video and no sound for the Beirut video.
 I would have used sound but I didn’t decide that was a good idea until I began making the Bcharre video (I made the Beirut one first).
 The Beirut video is also very shaky, practically hurts my head, but we didn’t have much stable footage (you should see how much I don’t include at all each time- we need to use tripods more) and I can’t stabilize video which has been sped up.
 Kyle recently told me I could pre-render and add stabilization, but I am not completely thrilled with the stabilization tools anyway.
 Even if I tell them only stabilize- don’t stabilize and crop- they still often do crop!
 Well, whatever.
 I’ll work on it.
 Here are the videos for now.